 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.
-Invest in a prepaid travel SIM card if keeping in touch with home is important.
+Invest in a prepaid travel SIM card if keeping in touch with home is important – it’s a great travel hack to buy one before you leave home, sparing the hassle at the other end.

 If you need to make calls in LA, buy a US SIM card for local calls and mobile data.
 Remember, this will only work if your phone is not locked to your Australian carrier.
 Also note that Australian mobile phones operate on a GSM network.
 In America, both GSM and CDMA networks are in operation.
 This means that your Australian handset won’t work on a CDMA network such as Verizon.
 See WhistleOut for more in-depth information on using your mobile phone overseas.